Nursing

 The experience component of your applicant profile is increasingly important for some programs, so you should make the most of this opportunity.
 Also, you should ensure that someone familiar with your performance can serve as a reference.

-• Dual Degree Programs (MUSC, USC Upstate)
+• Dual Degree Program (MUSC)

 Dual Degree Program for Nursing with MUSC